frankstevens1/china_devprojects_poverty/README.md

 The analysis is done using Stata 15, the regession results can be reproduced using *analysis.do*.
 The analysis requires adding multiple levels of fixed effects, this has been made possible by Sergio Correia's (IV)REGHDFE, more info can be found on the developer's [page](http://scorreia.com/software/reghdfe/index.html).

 ### Dependencies: Stata Packages
-1. (IV)REGHDFE and requirements can be installed from SSC *stata_req.do* contains all the package requirements to install & use (IV)REGHDFE:
+1. (IV)REGHDFE and requirements can be installed from SSC *stata_req.do* contains all the package requirements to install & use (IV)REGHDFE & (!)XTIVREG2:
 ```
 cd C:\Users\...\china_devprojects_poverty
 do stata_req.do